- General School-Wide Behavior Expectations

 If you live more than one mile from school, your child may have the option of riding a bus.
 Parents are responsible for making sure their children get to and from the stop safely.
 They are to arrive 5 minutes early and are monitored while at the stop.
 If your child arrives BY BUS the child will exit the bus then go to the cafeteria, gym, library or playground until 8:25am.

 If students are able to independently get in and out of the car on the passenger side, they can be dropped off in the front of the school along the yellow curb.
-Never drop your child off in the lower parking lot.
-Between 8:05-8:25am students enter through the door closest to the cafeteria then go to the cafeteria, gym, library or playground until 8:25am.
-If students are not yet able to do this independently, drivers should park in a legal parking space then assist the child to the building door.
+Never drop your child off in the lower parking lot by the cafeteria.

 Students may walk or ride a bike to school with parental permission.
 Students are expected to walk bikes at crosswalks and on campus.
-They should lock bikes at a rack (located in front and back of the school) then go to the cafeteria, gym, library or playground until 8:25am.
+They should lock bikes at a rack (located in front and back of the school) then head to their classrooms.
+ONLY students who receive breakfast can head to the cafeteria.

 Please remind your children of these basic personal safety rules: